rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

     **OK** .
 These selections will apply only to IM messages you send, not to those you receive.

-To change the default font details for incoming IMs as well (to improve their legibility, for example):
+To change the default font details for incoming IMs as well:

 -   From the Skype for Business main window, click the **Options** button, click **General** , click **Change Font** , and then select a default